 Daniel Bircher is the Chairman and Managing Director at Yamuna International Airport Private Limited (YIAPL) – a fully owned subsidiary of Zurich Airport International AG and the special purpose vehicle – created for the development, construction, operation and maintenance of Delhi Noida International Airport (NIA).

 Bircher joined Zurich Airport in 2006 and has extensive project management and leadership experience within the aviation sector and related services.
 His expertise lies in international strategic management, business development and managing airport concessions, as well as continuous improvement for operational processes and customer service.
 Bircher specialises in strategic management, aviation, airports, as well as operations and safety, complemented by almost two and half decades of global experience.

-Air freight and cargo, Airport construction and design, Airside operations, COVID-19, Emissions, Environment, New technologies, Passenger experience and seamless travel, Sustainable development, Terminal operations, Workforce
+Air freight and cargo, Airport construction and design, Airside operations, Contactless / Touchless technology, COVID-19, Emissions, New technologies, Passenger experience and seamless travel, Sustainability, Sustainable development, Terminal operations, Workforce